GlennGeenen/geenen-mail-nodemailer/README.md

-# Geenen Mail NodeMailer Plugin
+# Geenen Mail NodeMailer service

 This is a geenen-mail service for sending emails with NodeMailer.